 Aside from reporting the accident to your own insurance company, you should not make any other statements.
 The at-fault driver’s insurance company will likely contact you and ask you to make a statement.
 However, anything you say to the insurance company may be used against you later.
 Remember, the insurance company’s loyalty is to itself—not to you.
 What you think may be innocent statements may be used to reduce the amount of compensation you are able to receive in your case.

-If You Were Injured, You Need a Personal Injury Attorney
+If You Were Injured, You Need an Auto Accident Attorney

 If you were injured by a distracted driver, you need to speak with a personal injury attorney.
 At Stein & Shulman, our attorneys have obtained millions of dollars for our clients.
 To learn more about your legal rights and to receive your free consultation to discuss your claim, call us today at (312) 422-0506.